Italian Easter Bread, the ultimate dunking Easter Bread Cake, topped with a sweet glaze. This Italian Easter Traditional Bread is a must make.

 Unfortunately things change, we grow up, people leave us and I received no more Italian Easter Bread.
 Lucky for me I was still in contact with Mamma Jen’s granddaughter and she so kindly sent me the recipe.

-She also informed me that this delicious cake is actually known as Cuculi in Calabrese.
-I remember that hard-boiled eggs were baked into this cake ring, but since my family is not the hard-boiled egg type I make it without.
+She also informed me that this delicious cake is actually known as Cuculi, it is an Easter Bread typical to Calabria.
+I remember that eggs were baked into this cake ring, but since my family is not the hard-boiled egg type I make it without.

 Italian Easter Bread

-Italian Easter Bread or Cuculi is a typical Italian Bread/Cake that is not too sweet so an icing sugar glaze is the perfect topping and is on the drier side this is not one of those moist breads.
+This Italian Easter Bread or Cuculi is a typical Italian Bread/Cake that is not too sweet, so an icing sugar glaze is the perfect topping and it is on the drier side this is not one of those moist breads.

-Perfect with an afternoon tea or coffee.
+This is why it makes the perfect dunking bread / cake with an afternoon tea or coffee.
 As the Italian says “the perfect dipping sweet bread”.
-Enjoy!

 - CAKE DOUGH